 Spreading the word, after having funded research (2014 Italian study) to improve the level of evidence so veterinarians and rescue groups can make a fully informed decision about whether it is appropriate in their context.
 Collecting data from early adopters to evaluate use in varied settings.

 Disclaimer: The information on this website is for informational purposes only to promote broader understanding and knowledge of calcium chloride neuter.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your veterinarian.

 - Determine whether you are seeking hormone-preserving sterilization, or behavior-changing neuter.
 Calcium chloride sterilant has hormonal effects similar to surgical castration (“neuter”), which is what most shelters and rescue groups are seeking.
-If hormone-sparing sterilization is desired, other approaches such as vasectomy must be used.
+If hormone-sparing sterilization is desired, calcium chloride should be administered into the epididymis instead (see below), or another method (such as vasectomy) should be used.

 - Read the instruction sheet and tips at SpayFIRST!, and watch the instructional video to determine whether calcium chloride could be similarly applicable in your situation.

 - Read the peer-reviewed publication of dog study results from Italy.

 - Watch the videos and absorb the background information on this website.